Systems approaches in action

 Start Date

-After applying systems approaches within our individual projects for several years, it is now time to determine what can be learned across our projects.
+After applying systems approaches within our individual projects for several years, it was time to determine what can be learned across our projects.

-This research will illustrate how researchers, policy makers and practitioners can use systems approaches to better work together to bring about change.
+This research illustrates how researchers, policy makers and practitioners can use systems approaches to better work together to bring about change.

 Introduction

-This project aims to gain a clearer picture of how systems approaches are being used to describe and understand complex problems.
-We are also seeking to identify, at a deeper level of practice, whether and how systems approaches are being used to create real world change.
-It will identify when and how prevention research uses systems approaches to address issues of complexity, and, based on these findings, what the Prevention Centre and those researching more broadly within the prevention system could do differently to enact systems change.
+This project gained a clearer picture of how systems approaches are being used to describe and understand complex problems.
+We also identified, at a deeper level of practice, whether and how systems approaches are being used to create real world change.
+It identified when and how prevention research uses systems approaches to address issues of complexity, and, based on these findings, what the Prevention Centre and those researching more broadly within the prevention system could do differently to enact systems change.

 Featured project resources